Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 Built for a continent.

-The Economics Excellence Association was founded in 2024 at Tshwane University of Technology — not as another student club, but as a structured movement with legal standing, a governance framework, and a genuine ambition to change how people engage with economic opportunity.
+The Economics Excellence Association was founded in 2024 at Tshwane University of Technology, not as another student club, but as a structured movement with legal standing, a governance framework, and programmes that put students to work on real economic problems.

-We are registered as the Centre of Economic Excellence NPC under CIPC — a legal structure that reflects who we aim to become: a nationally scaled institution that connects academic learning to township economic reality.
-Our doors are open to every young person willing to grow, contribute, and lead.
+We are registered as the Centre for Economic Excellence NPC under CIPC, a legal structure that reflects who we aim to become: a nationally scaled institution that connects academic learning to township economic reality.
+Our doors are open to every young person willing to put in the work.

 Knowledge